 The motto of the 14th re:publica Berlin 2020 is: ASAP (as soon as possible).

-On three days in May 2020 we will address the real and felt urgency of our current global and digital society.
+We will address the real and felt urgency of our current global and digital society.

 - ASAP means: not tomorrow, the day after tomorrow or in a year, but NOW - and as quickly as possible!